knudmoeller/berlin_corona_cases/README.md

 # ... output from bundler ...
 ```

-- If you don't have bundler, just install the dependencies individually with `gem`.
+- If you don't have bundler (you should get it), just install the dependencies individually with `gem`.
 Since there is currently really only one non-standard gem dependency, this is no less convenient:

 ```bash